BarbraGitonga/RTD_Design/README.md

 ## Folder Structure

-1. Docs - holds the datasheets and reference materials used.
+1. Docs - holds the challenge, datasheets and reference materials used.
 2. RTD - holds the kicad files for the schematics for the PCB.
 3. RTD_firmware - holds the stm32 driver that carries out the conversion from resistance to digital.